Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Access-Based-Enumeration.md

 <a name="confirm-shared"></a>
 ## Confirm ABE Configuration on Shared Folder
 Going back to the client machine.
-To verify that the ABE was setup properly, you need to log out and log back in for the changes to take place.
+To verify that the ABE was setup properly, you need to sign out and sign back in for the changes to take place.
 Once logged back in, open **File Explorer** and go to the share that ABE was enabled on.
 You should now only see the folders which the user has access to, in this case, this user only has access to the **IT** folder.
 <img width="1072" height="898" alt="Screenshot from 2025-08-10 13-16-18" src="https://github.com/user-attachments/assets/a1b7692f-4541-49ef-9aba-55dd150d26da" />